OpenCTI-Platform/docs/docs/usage/export.md

 ### Export from one or more entities

-You can choose to export a single element, such as a report and its content, or a set of elements, such as several reports.
-These exports will contain not only the entity itself, but also related or unrelated elements, depending on the type of export you choose: 'simple' or 'full'.
+You have the option to export either a single element, such as report and its content, or a collection of elements, such as multiple reports.
+These exports will contain not only the entity itself but also related or unrelated elements, depending on the type of export you select: "simple" or "full."
+POURQUOI UNRELATED ???????????????????????????????????

 ### Export specific content within an entity

 You can also choose to export only certain entities linked to your export object.
 To do so, go to the entity's internal panels.

 For example, for a report, if you only want to retrieve entity type Attack Pattern and indicators to design a detection strategy, go to the entities panel and select specific elements for export.
+CA N EXPORTE PAS LE REPORT SI ???????????

 ![Export specific elements](assets/Export_specific_elements.png)

 ### Export types (simple and full)

-When you wish to export only the content of a specific entity such as a report, you can choose a 'simple' export type.
+When you wish to export only the content of a specific entity such as a report, you can choose a "simple" export type.

-If you also wish to export associated content, you can choose a 'full' export.
+If you also wish to export associated content, you can choose a "full" export.
 With this type of export, the entity will be exported along with all entities directly associated with the central one (first neighbors).

 ![Export types](assets/Export_types.png)